The Superintendent Pharmacist must be satisfied that overall governance, systems and processes for handling COVID-19 vaccines are:

 - put steps and measures in place to mitigate risk

 - provide assurance that they are operating as intended

 Commissioning, supply and safe delivery

 NHS England commission the provision of a COVID-19 vaccination service directly from community pharmacy through a local enhanced service.

-Vaccines will be centrally supplied, with the vaccine supply chain managed jointly by the Department for Business, Energy and Industrial Strategy (BEIS), Public Health England logistics, NHS England and Regions.
+Vaccines will be centrally supplied, with the vaccine supply chain managed jointly by the Department for Business, Energy and Industrial Strategy (BEIS), UK Health Security Agency (UKHSA – formerly known as PHE) logistics, NHS England and Regions.
 Vaccines supplied to community pharmacy will usually be in the refrigerated state.

 Other consumables and items required to allow for vaccinations to take place will be supplied in line with the NHSE Supply Inventory List.

 NHS England has produced a Standard Operating Procedure that describes the operating model and design requirements for safe delivery of COVID-19 vaccines in the community.